 removes the entry from local storage.

-React Recipes is another Hooks library that comes with many custom Hooks.
-It offers many of the same Hooks as react-use, such as Hooks that use browser APIs, manage states, run async code, etc.
+React Recipes is another hooks library that comes with great custom hooks.
+It offers many of the same hooks as react-use, including those that use browser APIs, manage states, run async code, etc.

 For example, we can use the useSpeechSynthesis